World tour of Ulysses S. Grant: England

 Bound for England, the Indiana made the Atlantic crossing in eleven days, arriving at Liverpool on May 28, where large crowds greeted the ex-president and his small entourage, which included his wife Julia and nineteen-year-old son Jesse, along with New York Herald correspondent John Russell Young.
 Grant was lauded as the "Hero of Appomattox" and the Union general who defeated the Confederacy.
 Throughout June Grant toured England's countryside, while officials from the various townships along the way were often waiting to extend their greetings and any hospitality they could afford the touring party.

-On his way to Manchester he stopped at Leicester & gave a speech.
+On his way to Manchester he stopped at Leicester and gave a speech.

 While in Manchester Grant gave a memorable speech to workers who came to see him, impressed by Ulysses' moving oration on human rights.
 Arriving in London, Grant was guest of the Prince of Wales at Epsom Downs Racecourse, meeting with the Duke of Wellington.
-Sunday, Grant attended the "devine service" at Westminster Abbey.
+Sunday, Grant attended the "divine service" at Westminster Abbey.
 On June 18, Grant had breakfast with authors Matthew Arnold, Anthony Trollope, and Robert Browning.
 Controversy ensued when Prime Minister Benjamin Disraeli believed that Grant was officially just a commoner.
 Grant's appointed minister to London and former Attorney General, Edwards Pierrepont, now under the Hayes administration, solved the problem by maintaining that since Grant was once a President he was "always a President".

 On June 26, after solving matters of protocol, Grant was recognized and later introduced as "President Grant".
 The Grants met and dined with Queen Victoria at Windsor Castle.
 Grant's premier visit was also the first time England was receiving a former U.S. president in a royal capacity and subsequently proper protocol in this situation had not yet been fully established.
 With matters of protocol generally resolved, the Grants and Pierreponts were formally received by the Queen in the 520 ft long quadrangle of the castle, while Grant was formally introduced as "President Grant" by the protocol chief.
 At the royal dinner, Grant's son Jesse took personal exception to the arrangement that had him dining with the Royal servants, however, with Grant's encouragement, the Queen acquiesced and allowed him to sit at her table.
 Although the Queen complained about Jesse's silent protest and critical of Julia's "funny American way", the dinner at Windsor Castle was overall a congenial event which strengthened the growing Anglo-American alliance.
 In a speech at Liverpool Grant declared that Americans and Britons were "of one kindred, one blood, one language, and one civilization".
 Grant's pivotal dinner with Queen Victoria gave Grant the diplomatic clout to meet with other European dignitaries on his world tour.
-The U.S. was seen as a bergeoning world super power.
+The U.S. was seen as a burgeoning world superpower.